sysrich/automation/caasp-hyperv/README.md

   Description: Name of the stack to deploy, used to prevent cluster interfering deployments
   Actions: plan,deploy,destroy
   Expect: string

 .PARAMETER caaspImageSourceUrl
-  Description: CaaSP image to download on hyperv hosts, the format image is vhdfixed.xz
+  Description: CaaSP image to download on hyperv hosts, the format image is vhdfixed.xz,vhd,vhdx
   Actions: fetchimage
   Expect: string

 .PARAMETER caaspImage
-  Description: CaaSP image to deploy, can be different from the one in source-url
+  Description: CaaSP image to deploy, the format is IMAGE.vhd|vhdx, can be different from the one in source-url
   Actions: deleteimage,plan,deploy,destroy
   Expect: string